jasbur/compensato/README.md

 When booting from a Live ISO press any key at the boot screen when you see the little computer chip icon in the bottom-center then choose "Try Ubuntu without installing"

+The program will automatically look for a Windows installation to work with.
+You should be able to have this Windows installation visible to the system either internally or externally.
+If you are using an external device to hold the Windows partition I recommend unmounting it (or mounting in manually to /media/compensato_client) before running Compensato to avoid confusing the automount routine.

 Prerequisites:

 Ubuntu 12.10